tedyun/RepData_PeerAssessment1/PA1_template.md

 ##  $ interval: int  0 5 10 15 20 25 30 35 40 45 ...
 ```

 Note that the steps columns have the correct "int" type and the date column is a factor by default.
+No pre-processing is needed.

 ## What is mean total number of steps taken per day?